-- Prowess 2.0 is Google Page Rank 6 – the highest ranking of any UK women in business site.
-It is ranked 234,000 globally by Alexa (9,200 in the UK).
+- Prowess is Google Page Rank 5 – the highest ranking UK women in business site.
+It is ranked 142,000 globally by Alexa (4,700 in the UK).

 Readability.
 Use plain English.
 Reading it out loud helps, write as you speak.
 Short sentences, bullet points and lists all make articles easier to read and scan.

 Your blog post should be original and unique.
 It must not have been already published elsewhere.
-You may re-post articles on your own website a few weeks after publishing but you MUST say it was previously published on Prowess 2.0 and link to the original article on Prowess 2.0.
+You may re-post articles on your own website a few weeks after publishing but you MUST say it was previously published on Prowess and link to the original article on Prowess.

 Reasonable length – minimum of 500 words, max around 1200 words.

-Links – URL links to high-quality sources of information you mention in the article are welcome.
-We will provide an author credit with a link to your website.
+Links URL links to high-quality sources of information you mention in the article are welcome.

 How to submit.
 Please send your article as an attachment, ideally in ‘Word’.
 Do not use fancy formatting, please keep the layout very simple.
 Use single spacing after full stops.
-Include a short credit and link to the author’s site.
+Include a short credit and link to the author’s site if relevant.

 Title and teaser.
 Please suggest a title and a short teaser for the excerpt, eg: